 Closing the feedback loop with Apache Isis

 Dan is a freelance consultant, developer, writer and trainer, specializing in domain-driven design, agile development, enterprise architecture and also REST, on the Java and .NET platforms.
 Dan is known as an advocate of the naked objects pattern, and is the lead committer to Apache Isis, a Java framework that implements the naked objects pattern.
-He also works (for a client) on an app that runs on top of Isis, called Estatio.
-You can find Estatio up on github; it also is open source.
+He also works for several clients on enterprise and mobile apps, built on top of or leveraging Apache Isis.